Baarilliant-ai/alive-mod/index.md

 - Alive mod free version is only aware of in-game features, lore, and capabilities
 - It is unable to answer or act out real-world events or facts
 - Your Minecraft UUID is sent to baarilliant.ai, used only for safety and to prevent abuse
+- Due to restrictions from AI providers, Alive may not work in some countries or regions

+## Disclaimer

 - AI can make mistakes, always check the facts
-- Due to restrictions from AI providers, Alive may not work in some countries or regions

 ## Community and Support